mikayelsaghatelyan/lnu-dsa-java/README.md

 # algorithms-and-data-structures-java
 Algorithms and Advanced Data Structures from the Course 1DV516 of Linnaeus University.

-This repository contains the following folders:
+The repository contains the following folders:

   - UnionFind - Union Find (UF),
                 Quick Union Find (QUF),